Patient Outcome Report

 Our patients receive a minimum of three hours of combined physical and occupational therapy at least five out of seven days.
 Additional services, such as higher intensity physical and occupational therapy, speech pathology, psychology, cognitive retraining, recreational therapy and other services are provided based on our assessment of each patient’s individual needs.

-For more information about this report or our Amputee Rehabilitation Program, please call 484.596.5566.
+For more information about this report or the Medical Rehabilitation Program, please call 484.596.5400.

-On average, at the time of admission, patients who require an amputation of the lower extremity require minimal assistance to complete activities of daily living, including getting dressed, walking and getting in and out of bed.
-They are able to complete more than one-half of the tasks themselves and require assistance to complete the remaining tasks.
+On admission, patients in our Medical Rehabilitation Program need maximal assistance to complete activities of daily living, including getting dressed, walking and getting in and out of bed.
+This means they can complete less than 50 percent of the tasks on their own.

 Result: Patients achieve overall functional improvement in our program.

-Following discharge from Bryn Mawr Rehab Hospital, 74.1 percent of our patients were able to return home; 13.6 percent required ongoing care at a skilled nursing facility; and 12.3 percent were re-admitted to an acute care hospital due to complications.
+Following discharge from Bryn Mawr Rehab Hospital, 72.9 percent of our patients were able to return home; 8.9 percent required ongoing care at a skilled nursing facility; and 18.2 percent were re-admitted to an acute care hospital due to medical instability.